geoffmc95/Generate_tests.prompt.md/README.md

 3. Adjust the prompt as needed.

 ### Note:
-You can create additional prompt files to execute specific types of tests, or with different instructions, just make sure theyre under ```.github/workflows/```
+-You can create additional prompt files to execute specific types of tests, or with different instructions, just make sure theyre under ```.github/workflows/```</br>
+-This prompt is configured to write the tests in Typescript, this can be changed if needed.